-- Submitting someone else's work in whole or part (including copying directly from a source without documentation and/or alteration, or turning in studio work that is not your own). - Submitting work that was primarily produced, revised, or substantially altered by another person or generative AI. - Cutting and pasting any textual or image-based work from the internet without proper documentation or clarification of sources. - Failure to cite sources.
+- Submitting someone else's work in whole or part (including copying directly from a source without documentation and/or alteration, or turning in studio work that is not your own). - Having someone else produce, revise, or substantially alter all or part of a written paper or studio assignment. - Cutting and pasting any textual or image-based work from the internet without proper documentation or clarification of sources. - Failure to cite sources.
 Proper citations in MLA style and a Works Cited page must accompany all papers.
 You can find citation information through the Library website. - Using the writing, editing, or creative services of another person who quantitatively and/or qualitatively revises the paper and/or studio work significantly.
 An editor often fixes the paper without the writer learning how to do it him/herself.
 Sometimes the editor changes so much of the paper that it is no longer the student writer's work and thus plagiarized.
 A trained tutor helps the writer to learn how to revise the papers and eventually not need the tutor's assistance. - Presenting the same (or substantially the same) work for more than one course or within the same course without obtaining approval from the instructor of each course. - Acting dishonestly or conveying information that the student knows or is known to be false, by actions such as lying, forging or altering any document or record in order to gain an unfair academic advantage.